 - Personal and Education

 Dan grew up in Australia and obtained a law degree (LLB) and economics degree (BCom) from the University of NSW.
-He came to the United Kingdom from Australia at the age of 23 to study, and subsequently obtained an LLM (Kings College London) (1992), PhD (LSE: under the supervision of Judge Dame (previously Professor) Rosalyn Higgins QC) (1997), and MA (Oxford) (Hon).
-He joined the Law Faculty in Oxford in 2003 and was in 2006 promoted to full Professor of Public International Law in the University of Oxford.
+He came to the United Kingdom from Australia at the age of 23 to study, and subsequently obtained an LLM (Kings College London) (1992), PhD (LSE: under the supervision of Judge Dame (previously Professor) Rosalyn Higgins QC) (1997), and an MA (Oxford) (Hon).
+He joined the Law Faculty at the University of Oxford in 2003 and was in 2006 promoted to full Professor of Public International Law at the University of Oxford.